Julia (Beatles song): Composition

+Lyrics

 "Julia" was written for John's mother, Julia Lennon (1914–1958), who was killed by a car driven by an off-duty probationary police officer when John was 17 years old.
 Julia Lennon had encouraged her son's interest in music and bought him his first guitar.
 But after she split with John's father, John was taken in by his aunt, Mimi, and Julia started a new family with another man; though she lived just a few miles from John, Julia did not spend much time with him for a number of years.
 Their relationship began to improve as he neared adolescence, though, and in the words of his half-sister, Julia Baird:

 "I lost her twice," Lennon said.
 "Once as a five-year-old when I was moved in with my auntie.
 And once again when she actually physically died."

 The song was also written for his future wife Yoko Ono, whose first name, which literally means "child of the sea" in Japanese, is echoed in the lyric "Oceanchild, calls me."
 Towards the end of his life, he often called Yoko "Mother."

 The line "Half of what I say is meaningless, but I say it just to reach you" was a slight variation of Kahlil Gibran's "Sand and Foam" (1926) in which the original verse reads, "Half of what I say is meaningless, but I say it so that the other half may reach you".
 Lennon also adapted the lines "When I cannot sing my heart, I can only speak my mind" from Gibran's "When life does not find a singer to sing her heart she produces a philosopher to speak her mind".